tensorpack/tensorpack/docs/tutorial/dataflow.md

 that yields datapoints (lists) of two components: a numpy array of shape (64, 28, 28), and an array of shape (64,).

-As you saw,
-DataFlow is __independent of TensorFlow__ since it produces any python objects (usually numpy arrays).
+DataFlow is independent of the training frameworks since it produces any python objects (usually numpy arrays).
-To `import tensorpack.dataflow`, you don't even have to install TensorFlow.
-You can simply use DataFlow as a data processing pipeline and plug it into any other frameworks.
+You can simply use DataFlow as a data processing pipeline and plug it into your own training code.
-And we plan to make it installable as a separate project.

 ### Load Raw Data
 We do not make any assumptions about your data format.